August 24, 2016

 Highway 599 is a secondary highway winding through 291 km of Northwestern Ontario wilderness connecting Highway 17 (the Trans Canada Highway) to remote First Nations communities and a gold mine.
 It is also the northern-most route maintained year round by the Ministry of Transportation Ontario (MTO).

-Algonquin Modular Panel Bridge ideal for remote location
+Algonquin Modular Panel Bridge ideal for remote locations

 Algonquin Bridge was recently involved in a bridge replacement project at Crow River, 27 km North of Pickle Lake.
 Our Algonquin Modular Panel Bridge System was selected for its ease of shipping and installation in remote locations like this one.